CanerErgez/laravel-state-machine/docs/first_guard.md

 # Create First Guard
-Guards are control mechanism of state changes.
+Guards are the control mechanism of state changes.

 Notes:
-- You can add an additional data for next steps if you want.
+- You can add additional data for the next steps if you want.

 Example;